 at some point during its fall, such that it rebounds off the floor with the maximum possible velocity.
 It turns out that the point at which to increase the velocity is just before the ball strikes the floor.
 This maximizes the total energy of the ball (gravitational plus kinetic) which enables it to rebound off the floor with the maximum velocity (and the maximum kinetic energy).
 This maximum ball velocity is analogous to the maximum possible velocity reached by the rocket at the completion of the gravity assist maneuver.
 This is known as the Oberth Effect

 (opens in new window).
 It is a very useful principle related to rocket physics.

-In the following discussion on rocket physics we will look at staging and how it can also be used to obtain greater rocket velocity.
+In the following discussion we will look at staging and how it can also be used to obtain greater rocket velocity.

 Rocket Physics — Staging

 Often times in a space mission, a single rocket cannot carry enough propellant (along with the required tankage, structure, valves, engines and so on) to achieve the necessary mass ratio to achieve the desired final orbital velocity (v